PixarAnimationStudios/ruby-jss/README.md

 ## DESCRIPTION

-ruby-jss defines a Ruby module called `Jamf`, which is used for accessing the 'Classic' and 'Jamf Pro' APIs of a Jamf Pro server.
+ruby-jss defines a Ruby module called `Jamf`, which is used for accessing both the 'Classic' and 'Jamf Pro' APIs of a Jamf Pro server.
 Jamf Pro is an enterprise-level management tool for Apple devices from [Jamf.com](http://www.jamf.com/). ruby-jss is available as a [ruby gem](https://rubygems.org/gems/ruby-jss), and the
 [source is on github](https://github.com/PixarAnimationStudios/ruby-jss).